Alfred Nash Patterson Grant Application & Guidelines

 (1) New England choruses, both volunteer and professional;

-(2) parent organizations of New England choruses; and
+(2) Parent organizations of New England choruses; and

 (3) New England organizations that provide support to choral music.

+Community choirs, professional choirs, church choirs and school or college choruses are eligible.
+In addition, grant recipients need not be performing organizations, and grant-funded projects need not be performances; for example, past grants have funded administrative development, education, and libraries.
 All applicant organizations must be non-profit and certified by the IRS as tax-exempt.
 Groups or consortia planning a collaborative project can apply under the auspices of a designated fiscal agent (such as a local arts council, historical society, library, or museum) if appropriate.
 If you are applying under fiscal sponsorship (for example, an ensemble existing under an umbrella organization with 501(c)3 status), we require a written sponsorship agreement between the choral organization and the fiscal sponsor, testifying to the sponsor's awareness of the grant application.

 The Application Process